liip/LiipMonitor/HEALTH_CHECKS.md

 Checks if the extensions specified in the service configuration are enabled in your PHP installation.

+## ProcessActiveCheck ##

+Checks if a process containing a phrase specified in the service configuration is running on the machine.

 ## WritableDirectoryCheck ##

 Checks if the user executing the script is able to write in the given directory.